Regular colored graphs of positive degree: Notation and generalities on colored graphs

 Let $G$ be a colored graph.
-In view of the bipartiteness and regularity constraints, $G$ has an equal number $k$ of black and white vertices, and by construction it also has $(D+1)k$ edges.
-Let us define the faces of $G$ as its bicolored connected components: more precisely, given $0\leq c < c'\leq D$, the \emph{faces of color $(c,c')$} are the connected components of the subgraph consisting of edges that have color $c$ or $c'$, and they form a set of cycles (since every vertex in the subgraph has degree 2).
+In view of the bipartiteness and regularity constraints, $G$ has an equal number $k(G)$ of black and white vertices, and by construction it also has $(D+1)k(G)$ edges.
+Let us define the faces of $G$ as its bicolored connected components: more precisely, given $0\leq c \neq c'\leq D$, the \emph{faces of color $\{c,c'\}$} are the connected components of the subgraph consisting of edges that have color $c$ or $c'$, and they form a set of cycles since every vertex in the subgraph has degree 2 (see Fig.~\ref{fig:colored} on the right for an example).
+Observe that with this definition the ring graph $R^c$ has $D$ faces, one for each color different from $c$.